Back to list

 Same Word, Opposite Receptions

-And those to whom We gave the Book rejoice in what has been revealed to you.
+And those to whom We gave the Book rejoice in what has been revealed to you, while among the factions are those who deny part of it.

 ﴿وَلَقَدْ أَرْسَلْنَا رُسُلًا مِنْ قَبْلِكَ وَجَعَلْنَا لَهُمْ أَزْوَاجًا وَذُرِّيَّةً﴾